 Kathryn is available to work with individuals, couples, children, and families experiencing a variety of concerns.
-She received her Master’s in Social Work from the University of Wisconsin-Madison, and believes that a safe and non-judgmental therapeutic relationship provides space for individuals to heal.
+She received her Master’s in Social Work from the University of Wisconsin-Madison and believes that a safe and non-judgmental therapeutic relationship provides space for individuals to heal.
 She helps clients to understand the ways in which our thoughts affect our feelings and behaviors, and to manage negative thinking patterns to improve self-esteem, decrease destructive behaviors, and improve relationships.
-She strives to support individuals through helping them to recognize their strengths, support, and potential to heal.
+She strives to support individuals by helping them to recognize their strengths, support, and potential to heal.

 Ph (608) 567-4465, Extension 116

 Teresa received her Master’s Degree in Clinical Social Work from UW-Madison.
 She has worked in mental health for over 20 years, mainly in adult inpatient settings.
 She works with adults to effectively manage stress, life transitions, decision-making, loneliness, loss, anxiety, depression, bipolar disorder, and addictions.
-Her approach is eclectic, based in person-centered, Cognitive Behavioral Therapy and the underlying belief there is always opportunity for change.
+Her approach is eclectic, based on person-centered, Cognitive Behavioral Therapy and the underlying belief there is always an opportunity for change.

 Teresa fosters a collaborative relationship, in which clients learn to develop their own internal resources and self-awareness.
 She creates a space for all feelings to be honored non-judgmentally, while also offering challenges to unhelpful beliefs and patterns that may be holding clients back.
-She promotes healthy coping skills, boundaries, assertiveness and self-confidence.
+She promotes healthy coping skills, boundaries, assertiveness, and self-confidence.
 She believes healing and recovery have a many-fold path, in which an individual can find their own, unique way to being the person they wish to be.
-Teresa works with folks of any faith and non-faith, and is poly- and kink-friendly.
+Teresa works with folks of any faith and non-faith and is poly- and kink-friendly.

 Ph (608) 567-4465, Extension 121

-Lisa’s philosophy is to create a welcoming environment where clients feel supported, inspired and hopeful as they address areas in their life in which they desire deeper insight and growth.
+Lisa’s philosophy is to create a welcoming environment where clients feel supported, inspired, and hopeful as they address areas in their life in which they desire deeper insight and growth.
 Her approach is collaborative and fosters an interactive therapeutic process.
 She helps clients to identify their strengths and to develop a better understanding of patterns and behaviors that are no longer effective.
 Clients will have the opportunity to develop practical skills and build confidence as they create healthier ways to navigate through life.

 Lisa incorporates trauma-informed care approaches.
 Her clinical focus areas include anxiety, depression, life transitions, grief & loss, caregiving stressors, relationship issues, and domestic violence.
-Lisa strives to be culturally aware, an ally to clients who identify as LGBTQIA+ and is a sex-positive therapist.
+Lisa strives to be culturally aware, an ally to clients who identify as LGBTQIA+, and is a sex-positive therapist.